We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Can delaminate after a season or two of use

-Because women’s feet tend to be narrower on average than men’s, women’s hiking boots are also narrower.
+Because women’s feet tend to be narrower on average than men’s, the best hiking boots for women are also narrower.
 This can pose a problem for women whose feet are wider than average, as a tight lateral fit can put excessive pressure on the ball of the foot, leading to foot pain.
 If you put a heavy load on your feet during the summer months, this can be especially true as feet tend to spread out when you’re hiking a high mileage over successive days.
 For hikers and backpackers that need a wider shoe, the guides I spoke with were unanimous that KEEN makes an excellent boot that works well for wider feet.

 The KEEN Targhee III has long been a go-to choice for hikers, given its mix of ventilation and waterproofness it offer lighter weight and support.
 After using this boot myself for several years (my typical minimalist trail runner is not suitable for snow), I’m impressed by how well it balances comfort with protection.
 I don’t think there is a hiking boot you’ll ever truly forget you’re wearing, but this one comes close.